 In Scott, the US Supreme Court gutted the Northwest Ordinance, the federal law that banned slavery in the Midwest and other territories.
 Instead, the Court ruled that slavery was a right protected by the Fifth Amendment to the US Constitution.

-In addition, Chief Justice Roger Broke Taney created new law with his Dred Scott opinion.
+In addition, Chief Justice Roger Brooke Taney created new law with his Dred Scott opinion.
 In the opinion, Taney found that African Americans were ineligible for US citizenship because their ancestors were slaves.
 A proposition not supported by the Constitution.

 Many historians think Dred Scott helped spark the US Civil War by enraging northerners.
 Republican politicians such as Abraham Lincoln (R-Illinois) and US Senator William R. Seward (R-New York) began accusing Taney of trying to expand slavery by rewriting the Constitution because of the case.*

 Additionally, Taney became one of the most hated men in American history for his Dred Scott decision.
 In fact, Taney’s statue still generates controversy in his home state of Maryland.

 I think Roberts fears becoming another Taney by making controversial and politicized decisions.